orchestracities/ngsi-timeseries-api/README.md

 a backward compatible way with NGSI-v2 API.
 I.e. you can retrieve NGSI-LD stored data via NGSI v2 API and retrieve data will be describe following NGSI v2 format.

+QuantumLeap is not a [real time](https://en.wikipedia.org/wiki/Real-time_computing) API, its purpose is to process notifications received from the Context Broker and to create temporal records for them.
+In general, the whole FIWARE stack, being based on a micro-service architecture, cannot be regarded as real time in case you have requirements on guaranteed delivery in a given amount of time.

+However, even though hard real time may not be FIWARE's forte, in our experience a properly tuned FIWARE stack can perform extremely well and handle very demanding IoT workloads without a glitch - you just need to configure your infrastructure to handle that :)

 Want to know more?
 Refer to the [docs](https://quantumleap.readthedocs.io/en/latest/) or checkout the Extra Resources below.